jaybird1291/cyber/content/posts/fcsc2025/index.en.md

 ## Scenario
 > As you pass through customs, the customs officer asks you to hand over your phone and its unlock code.
 The phone is returned to you a few hours later…
 >
-> Suspicious, you send your phone to ANSSI’s CERT-FR for analysis.
+> Suspicious, you send your phone to ANSSI's CERT-FR for analysis.
 CERT-FR analysts carry out a collection on the phone, consisting of a sysdiagnose and a backup.
 >
 > iForensics - iDevice
 > iForensics - iWiFi